 Thereafter, an oral hearing was held for your client on December 24, 2015, in which he was advised that he could present all of his arguments which would be presented to me before a decision was made in his matter.
-In that hearing your client argued that he had no connection to the terror attack with respect of which an indictment was filed against him.
-However, as specified below, the administrative evidence presented to me convinced me that your client was involved in said attack.
+During the hearing, your client claimed, inter alia, that: "our message [is] just as you kill us, so can we kill you".